 - Student counsel

-A case manager will be meeting with your child on a daily basis and will be in frequent communication with you.
+A case manager from our ADHD treatment facility will be meeting with your adolescent or teen on a daily basis and will be in frequent communication with you.
 Towards the end of treatment, the case manager will discuss the next steps in the treatment process.
 If they qualify, some children may enter a waiver program, an environment in which in-home services provide daily help.
-Other clients may meet with a case manager who will be able to schedule outpatient services as well as provide referrals to available community resources.
+Other clients may meet with a case manager from our ADHD treatment center who will be able to schedule outpatient services as well as provide referrals to available community resources in Arkansas.